debusklaneml/mldebusklane.com/content/authors/admin/_index.md

 - Visitors
 ---

-I am a researcher, aviator, father, husband, and one who easily gets lost in figuring out just about anything.
+I am a data geek, aviator, father, husband, and one who easily gets lost in figuring out just about anything.

 My research focuses on writing self-efficacy and feedback, emotional reactivity, working memory, and various other musings such as creativity and intelligence in the student population.
 I am also deeply interested in unique quantitative methods, mixtures models, measurement design, machine learning, and longitudinal growth.

-I am currently employed as an educational researcher at a large school division in Virginia.
+I am currently employed as an educational researcher and data scientist at a large school division in Virginia.
 I mainly wrangle data (#rstats), provide predictive analytics to optimize student success with unique groupings and machine learning, and help manage our data-warehouse that provides practitioners with vital data analytics to enable them to make data informed decisions.